folio-org/raml-module-builder/README.md

 This allows for more complex validation of objects.

-- For example, if two specific fields can logically be null, but not at the same time - that can easily be implemented with a Drool, as those types of validations are harder to create in a RAML file.
+- For example, two specific fields can logically be null, but not at the same time.
+That can easily be implemented with a Drool, as those types of validations are harder to create in a RAML file.

 - The `rules` project also exposes the drools session and allows validation